Akathisia

 Antipsychotic medication, particularly the first generation antipsychotics, are a leading cause.
 Other agents commonly responsible for this side-effect may also include selective serotonin reuptake inhibitors, metoclopramide, and reserpine, though any medication listing agitation as a side effect may trigger it.
 It may also occur upon stopping antipsychotics.
 The underlying mechanism is believed to involve dopamine.
+When antidepressants are the cause, there is no agreement on the distinction between activation syndrome and akathisia.
+Akathisia is often included as a component of activation syndrome.
+However, the two phenomena are not the same since the former, namely antipsychotic-induced akathisia, suggests a known neuroreceptor mechanism (e.g., dopamine-receptor blockade).
 Diagnosis is based on the symptoms.
 It differs from restless leg syndrome in that akathisia is not associated with sleeping.
 However, despite a lack of historical association between restless leg syndrome and akathisia, this does not guarantee that the two conditions do not share symptoms in individual cases.

-Treatment may include switching to an antipsychotic with a lower risk of the condition, if the akathisia was caused by an antipsychotic.
-The antidepressant mirtazapine has demonstrated benefit, as well as diphenhydramine, trazodone, benzatropine, cyproheptadine, and beta blockers, particularly propranolol.
+If akathisia is caused by an antipsychotic, treatment may include switching to an antipsychotic with a lower risk of the condition.
+The antidepressant mirtazapine, although paradoxically associated with the development of akathisia in some individuals, has demonstrated benefit, as have diphenhydramine, trazodone, benzatropine, cyproheptadine, and beta blockers, particularly propranolol.

 The term was first used by Czech neuropsychiatrist Ladislav Haškovec, who described the phenomenon in 1901 long before the discovery of antipsychotics, with drug-induced akathisia first being described in 1960.
 It is from Greek a-, meaning "not", and καθίζειν kathízein, meaning "to sit", or in other words an "inability to sit".

 Classification

-Akathisia is usually grouped as a medication-induced movement disorder but is also seen to be a neuropsychiatric concern as it can be experienced purely subjectively with no apparent movement abnormalities.
-Akathisia is generally associated with antipsychotics but it was already described in Parkinson's disease, and other neuropsychiatric disorders.
-It also presents with the use of non-psychiatric medications, including calcium channel blockers, antibiotics, anti-nausea and anti-vertigo drugs.
+Akathisia is usually classified as a medication-induced movement disorder.
+It can also be considered a neuropsychiatric concern, however, as it can be experienced purely subjectively without apparent movement abnormalities.
+Akathisia is generally associated with antipsychotics, but was previously described in Parkinson's disease and other neuropsychiatric disorders.
+It can also present with the use of non-psychiatric medications, including calcium channel blockers, antibiotics, anti-nausea and anti-vertigo drugs.